IBM/gdpr-fingerprint-pii/README.md

 # Fingerprinting personal data from unstructured documents

 The General Data Protection Regulation (GDPR) is a regulation by which the European Parliament, the Council of the European Union and the European Commission intend to strengthen and unify data protection for all individuals within the European Union (EU).
 It also addresses the export of personal data outside the EU.

 Under the EU's new General Data Protection Regulation, enterprises around the world must not only keep personal data private, but they will also be required to "forget" any personal data related to an individual on request -- and the GDPR right to be forgotten will be a significant part of compliance with the new rule.

-When a customer requests that all his/her personal data be deleted, then an organisation needs to identify all the documents where the customer's personal data reside.
+When a customer requests that all his or her personal data be deleted, then an organisation needs to identify all the documents where the customer's personal data reside.
 This journey addresses the need to identify the personal data from the provided documents.
 Also, we will see how to assign a confidence score for the personal data that indicates the confidence level in identifying an individual uniquely as part of the journey.

 Let us try to understand this with an example chat transcript as below<br />